 If your condition worsens by 5+ impairment points, you can claim additional compensation.
 The DVA reassessment process allows for increases, but only if you apply for them.

-According to the latest DVA claim processing statistics, permanent impairment claims currently average 143.8 days in duration.
-That's nearly five months of waiting.
+According to the latest DVA claim processing statistics, permanent impairment claims currently average around 12 months in duration.
+That's about a year of waiting, and longer for more complex claims.

 Veterans First Consulting helps streamline the claims process, reducing common delays caused by paperwork errors or missing evidence.
 While outcomes can’t be guaranteed, our clients often experience faster progress thanks to accurate submissions and consistent follow-up with the DVA on their behalf.